Steinernema

 The bacteria proliferate to high levels in the insect cadaver and produce diverse antimicrobial compounds that suppress the growth of antagonistic microorganisms.
 Xenorhabdus spp. also secrete an array of exoenzymes that stimulate macromolecular degradation.

 Nematodes feed on the proliferating bacteria.
+Unlike in the genus Heterorhabditis, the first generation of adults developing from the IJs are amphimicitic, not hermaproditic; they reproduce sexually.
+Subsequent generations of adults are also amphimictic.
 When nematode numbers become high and nutrients become limiting in the insect cadaver, nematode progeny re-associate with bacteria and differentiate into colonized, non-feeding IJs that emerge into the soil to forage for new hosts.
 (Kaya and Gaugler, 1993).

 Back to Top